Ricardo de Jaxa Malachowski: Biography

 He traveled to Paris shortly after to attend the École des Beaux-Arts and pursued architecture.
-The architect Malachowski arrived in Lima on December 22, 1911.
-He immediately was put to work by President Augusto B. Lengía, who asked him to design and install the sacristy of the chapel of the Government Palace.
+Malachowski arrived in Lima on December 22, 1911.
+He was immediately put to work by President Augusto B. Leguía, who asked him to design and install the sacristy of the chapel of the Government Palace.

-In 1914 he married María Benavides Diez Canseco, the daughter of the future president.
+In 1914, he married María Benavides Diez Canseco, the daughter of future president Óscar R. Benavides.
 Together, they had 4 children: Maria, Malvina, Augusto and Ricardo.

-Malachowski is known as the main architect of Government Palace of Peru in Lima (1938; also involved were arch.
-Claude Sahut).
-Some of his other important projects include Rímac Building (1919–24), Congress Building, façade of the Archbishop's Palace (1924), interiors of the Mayor's Office in Lima, the National Club, Society of Engineers, façade of the City's Theatre, Office of Deposits & Consignations, Bank of Italia (today Credit Bank), Embassy of Colombia, urban design and a preliminary design of the buildings at the principal Avenue Paseo de la Republica and the Dos de Mayo Square.
+In late 1933, Malachowski was almost killed during a robbery near Villa María School in Arequipa Avenue, today the Alliance Française.

-He was the architect of various buildings in the center of Lima, residential sectors of Lima and sea resorts (such as Santa María del Mar, Distrito de San Bartolo, Santa María de Chosica).
-Malachowski was an impact to the overall architecture of Lima, Peru in the time that he lived and worked there.
+In addition to the city centre, he was the architect of various buildings in the residential sectors and sea resorts (such as Santa María del Mar, San Bartolo & Santa María de Chosica) of the city.
+Malachowski was an impact to the overall architecture of the city in the time that he lived and worked there.

-He died on December 6, 1972 in Lima, at the age of 85.
+He died on December 6, 1972, in Lima, at the age of 85.